ACL Injury Overview

 - A popping sound that comes from inside the knee

 - A feeling that the knee is giving away

 - Immediate, intense knee pain

-Trauma to the ACL is typically caused during an athletic activity (such as soccer or football) and is also commonly seen during outdoor play such as water and snow skiing).
+Trauma to the ACL is typically caused during an athletic activity (such as soccer or football) and is also commonly seen during outdoor play (such as water and snow skiing).
 The ACL can also be injured from falls and other traumatic accidents.
 Females are at a higher risk for experiencing an ACL injury—in fact—competitive female soccer and basketball players have 3-5 times higher risk of an ACL injury than their male counterparts.
 Strength, size and hormonal changes are notable factors that contribute to this increased risk.